When my son was a baby, while on his back, he could hold his legs up at a 30-degree angle for many minutes.

 I am God’s child.
 He is my Father.
 I was made to walk with Him, to be in relationship with Him.
 Nothing else matters.”

-Our spiritual core strength then is based on the deep connection with Him.
+Our spiritual core strength then is based on a deep connection with Him.

 For many believers in God I know, coming to grips with His identity doesn’t pose a problem.
 Followers of God will come to a place of understanding Him as Creator, Lord, Sovereign, Redeemer, and much more.